A chilly morning. A warm afternoon. A fiery night.

 I flipped the eggs.
 She tightened her grip on my arm.

 The pool was visible through the kitchen window behind us.
-Just a rectangle of blue, innocent in the morning light - nothing like the grey void I'd been standing at twenty minutes ago.
-But my eyes caught it without permission and for a fraction of a second the water went dark, went flat, went wrong -
+Just a rectangle of blue, innocent in the morning light.
+But my eyes caught it without permission and for half a second the water went dark, went flat, went wrong -

 "These smell good," Yeji said against my shoulder.